 You can browse the internet all day for people that have started successful blogs.
 You’ll hear the same thing over and over again, “I didn’t have any clue how to start a blog.”
 The beauty of the internet is how much we can do without any experience.

 If you want to do just about anything, you can find someone else that has done it online and follow their blueprint.
 Blogging isn’t much different.
-I’ve created a simple 10-Day Blogging Course to help you get started, which you can pick up for free here.
+I’ve created a simple How to Become a Blogger Guide to help you get started, which you can pick up for free here.

 While this guide will get you started, you’re probably still wondering how you’ll find the time to replace your job with blogging while working full-time.
 There are a few options you can explore.

 11 Tips for Building a Blog While Working Full-Time

 1. Keep Your Full-Time Job While Blogging